[ UrbanRail.Net ] [ Europe ] [ Americas ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 Qingdao Metro Qingdao Metro Qingdao Metro

-Suburban metro line (previously referred to as R3) along the southern coast of Qingdao; initially not connected to the rest of the network, until it was linked via line 1 once the underwater extension had been completed in Dec 2021.
+Suburban metro line (previously referred to as R3 and opened as line 13) along the southern coast of Qingdao; initially not connected to the rest of the network, until it was linked via line 1 once the underwater extension had been completed in Dec 2021.

 - 69.6 km, 23 stations; partly underground